 Inspiration Success Story

-"I have been contacted by former offenders who read your story [in the Lufkin Daily News] and want to find out how to now get a GED.
+"I have been contacted by former residents who read your story [in the Lufkin Daily News] and want to find out how to now get a GED.
 You are inspiring people you haven’t even met! . . .
 There is no expiration on a GED; do something with it.
 This is only the beginning."

 Other Success Stories that may interest you: